Buy Custom Hand Painted Tiles Now

 Get in touch for advice, inspiration, a full, no-obligation quote and – for a limited period – a FREE mock up of your chosen tiles in situ.

-This may be the first time you have ever considered commissioning bespoke tiles.
+This may be the first time you have ever considered commissioning custom hand painted tiles.
 You may have failed to find exactly what you want ‘off the shelf’ or perhaps you have not yet decided what you want but would like to explore the options, knowing that you want something special and unique to you, without spending a fortune.

 Whatever your motivation, we can help.